-Associate Professor of Theatre
+Professor of Theatre

-In addition to his nearly 20 directing credits at George Fox, Rhett has directed for many theatres across the country including the Idaho Repertory Theatre, the Salem Repertory Theatre, the Public House Theatre, the Festival by the Marsh in New Brunswick, the Heartland Theatre in Bloomington, IL, and Small Time Outreach Productions in Auburn, Alabama.
+In addition to his nearly 30 directing credits at George Fox, Rhett has directed for many theatres across the country, including the Idaho Repertory Theatre, the Salem Repertory Theatre, the Public House Theatre, the Festival by the Marsh in New Brunswick, the Heartland Theatre in Bloomington, Ill., and Small Time Outreach Productions in Auburn, Ala.
 Rhett has also directed for the theatre education programs at the Alabama Shakespeare Festival and the Illinois Shakespeare Festival.
-Rhett received his B.A. in theatre and English from Valparaiso University in Indiana and his M.F.A. in Directing from Illinois State University.
+Rhett received his BA in theatre and English from Valparaiso University in Indiana and his MFA in directing from Illinois State University.
 He lives in Newberg with his wife, Julie, and two boys, Isaac and Simon.